Notification

 There are several steps you can take to increase your chances for getting a good night's sleep.
 The National Sleep Foundation suggests sticking to a sleep schedule, avoiding naps in the afternoon, practicing a relaxing bedtime routine, and exercising daily among other recommendations.

 Additionally, Fitbit offers several tools to help you sleep better.
-You can set a sleep schedule in the Fitbit app to help you maintain a more consistent pattern of sleep.
-You can also learn about your sleep habits through sleep insights and set a bedtime reminder in the Fitbit app to help you wind down for sleep each night.
+You can set a sleep schedule in the Fitbit app to maintain a more consistent sleep pattern.
+You can also explore your sleep habits through sleep insights and set a bedtime reminder in the Fitbit app to help you wind down each night.
 For more information, refer to How do I track my sleep with my Fitbit device?

-For more information on sleep stages, refer to our blog posts REM, Light, Deep: How Much of Each Stage of Sleep Are You Getting? and Your Heart Rate Is the Key to Smarter Sleep Stages.
+For more information on sleep stages, check our blog posts REM, Light, Deep: How Much of Each Stage of Sleep Are You Getting? and Your Heart Rate Is the Key to Smarter Sleep Stages.
 Here's Why.

 For additional sleep information including tips for feeling rested, visit the Fitbit blog.